RoySegall/gizra.com/src/_posts/2018-02-05-elm-related-types.md

 Consider the `hasPendingActivity` function I've sketched above.
-No matter how we structure things, we still need the more concrete `hasPendingChildActivity` and `hasPendingMotherActivity` anwyway.
+No matter how we structure things, we still need the more concrete `hasPendingChildActivity` and `hasPendingMotherActivity` anyway.
 So, what exactly do we gain by also having the more abstract version at our disposal?

 One way of addressing this question is to look at the `viewPerson` function